cksystemsteaching/selfie/README.md

 RISC-U instruction are encoded in 32 bits (4 bytes) each and stored next to each other in memory such that there are two instructions per 64-bit double word.
 Memory, however, can only be accessed at 64-bit double-word granularity.
 The parameters `rd`, `rs1`, and `rs2` used in the specification of the RISC-U instructions below may denote any of the 32 general-purpose registers.
 The parameter `imm` denotes a signed integer value represented by a fixed number of bits depending on the instruction.

-Let us take a look at what selfie tells us about those instructions when self-compiling, as we already did in the information chapter.
+Let us take another look at what selfie tells us about those instructions when self-compiling, as we already did in the language and information chapters.
 First, try:

 ```
-./selfie -c selfie.c -S selfie.s
+./selfie -c selfie.c
 ```

-The relevant part of the output should be similar to this:
+The relevant part of the output is this:

 ```
 ...